AIENGINE/ali/README.md

 - Vector DaVinci for component modeling and code generation
 - AgileSAFe
 - TDD and Clean code.
+- Intel OneAPI webinars to use Sycl programming model.

 **Interests and Hobbys:**

 I have yet to figure out how to keep technology out of my personal life.
-Anyway, I follow cppcon regularly and some of my favorite speaker's work inspires me a lot.
+I follow cppcon regularly and some of my favorite speaker's work inspires me a lot.
 Some of the veterans in C++ which I follow: Herb Sutter, Micheal Wong, Fedor Pikus, Jason Turner, Andrei Alexandrescu.
-I like to read books, articles on programming, ml in general and history.
-Rest of my time outside of work is consumed by my two lovely daughters currently under the age of 5.
+I like to read books, articles and webinars on the latest programming models and ML/AI in general.
+In my spare time I watch documentaries and listen to podcasts on history, science, and politics.
+The rest of my time outside of work is consumed by my two lovely daughters currently under the age of 5 and doing fitness training.

 **Some of the Relevant reference books in my shelf:**